Julio Jones Hires Dive Team to Locate $150K Earring Lost in Lake Lanier

 Per Brendan Keefe and Christopher Buchanan of WXIA 11 Alive, Jones hired a dive team to scour Lake Lanier for the valuable piece of jewelry after it fell into the water when he hit a boat wake.

-Unfortunately for Jones, it doesn't sound like the chances of his earring being found are very good.
+Unfortunately for Jones, it doesn't sound like the chances of finding his earring are good.

 "It's down in crevasses and nooks and crannies," salvage diver Richard Pickering told WXIA.
 "It's impossible—absolutely impossible."